Pandas-Friend/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
 ## Overview
-The purpose of this project was to determine the number oof retiring employees per title and identify employees who are eligible to participate in a mentorship program.
+The purpose of this project was to determine the number of retiring employees per title and identify employees who are eligible to participate in a mentorship program.
 ##Results
 -	90,398 employees are retirement age
 -	29,414 of the retirement age employees are Senior Engineers